Skip to content

 targetComponent string - The target component to connect to (component name, path relative to target project root, or generator id).
 Use '.' to explicitly select the project as the target.

-The generator creates a single shared AguiProvider component and one hook per connected agent:
+The generator creates a single shared AguiProvider component, one hook per connected agent, and a themed wrapper for the CopilotKit chat components:

 • Directorysrc